 With Leon Neyfakh

 Slow Burn is a production of Slate Plus.
-Slate Plus members support our work—and they get a bonus episode every week, with exclusive interviews and conversations that go deeper into the wild world of Watergate.
+Slate Plus members support our work—and they get a bonus episode every week, with exclusive interviews and conversations that go deeper into the story.

 Follow along and discuss your thoughts in a members-only Facebook group.